hannasage/react-toolbelt/README.md

 the `useEndpoint` hook to update API responses as variables change; this is great for hooking up a filter selection component with a results display.

-### Tools:
+### Npm Packages:
-- [React Networking](/src/network): a some-config-required solution to the pain of API calls in React!
+- [react-networking](/src/network): a some-config-required solution to the pain of API calls in React!
 It uses a

 ---